Updated Dec. 5, 2019

 “The snow is sparkling like a million little suns.” – Lama Willa

 White-capped mountains, icy ponds, and snow-covered meadows make winter in Vermont so beautiful.
 So does the warmth and coziness of many Vermont towns, where you’ll find ski areas, inns, sledding hills, general stores, and restaurants.
-Here are six of my favorite towns to visit in the winter.
+Here are six of the best Vermont winter towns to visit.

 My hometown of Manchester manages to feel festive all winter long.
 Stroll through Manchester Village to see the Equinox Resort and historic homes along Historic Route 7A.
 Go ice skating at Riley Rink or go sledding across the street from Burr and Burton Academy.
 Shop at the locally-owned Northshire Bookstore, or ski at Bromley, Stratton or Magic Mountain.
-For dinner, try Bistro Henry in Manchester or J.J.
-Hapgood General Store in nearby Peru.
+For dinner, try The Silver Fork or the Social House.
 Visit www.manchestervermont.com.

 Woodstock is the perfect New England town to visit, and winter is no exception.
 The first rope-tow opened here in 1934, and the town is picture perfect when there’s a fresh blanket of snow on the ground.
 Visit the historic Billings Farm and Museum, see raptors up close at Vermont Institute of Natural Science Nature Center in nearby Quechee, or hit the slopes at Suicide Six Ski Area.
 If nothing else, take a walk around this beautiful town and enjoy a winter cocktail or dinner at the Woodstock Inn & Resort.
 Visit www.woodstockvt.com.